Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 • Pay little or no money down in most cases.

-• Flexible – choose the contract length that provides you with the best balance between functionality and monthly payment.
+• Flexible – choose the contract length that best balances functionality and monthly payment.

-• Upgrade option – most leases provide you a way to trade up to new, better technology at the end of the lease.
+• Upgrade option – most leases allow you to trade up to new, better technology at the end of the lease.

-• Savings – in addition to eliminating a capital expense, leasing provides a way to get extra tax benefits.
+• Savings – Besides eliminating capital expenses, leasing provides a way to get extra tax benefits.

 Kevin Vaughan